-Kathryn Rose was born in Saskatchewan, Canada and studied the piano from the age of four.
+Kathryn wearing glasses and a pale hate with white, pink and yellow flowers Kathryn Rose was born in Saskatchewan, Canada and studied music from the age of four.
 She composed her first piano piece at the age of seven and started playing the horn at eleven, winning a medal in a provincial music festival when she was only twelve.
-She studied horn with Dr Tom Staples and piano with Glen Montgomery at the University of Lethbridge, Canada before moving to London in the year 2000.
+She studied horn and piano at the University of Lethbridge, Canada before moving to London in the year 2000.
 In London she studied with Julian Baker before attending Trinity College of Music, where she studied horn with Stephen Stirling and Roger Montgomery, and jazz with Jim Rattigan and Mark Bassey.

 Kathryn has a strong interest in making music more readily available to the general public and is passionate about removing barriers to access.
 She has organized performances of public-domain music aimed at raising awareness of copyright and intellectual property issues from the perspective of audience, performers and composers.